luciusponto/minified-godot-docs/README.md

 This project produces a significant smaller build of the docs by:

-- Simplifying the sidebar links (by changing conf.py as below), saves ~ 438 MB
+- Simplifying the sidebar links (by changing conf.py as below), saves ~ 438 MB in the html build
 ```python
 html_theme_options = {
 # keep usual options here, then append